BroKarim/cool-ui-repo/README.md

 - Documentation of Learning: As I explore new technologies and techniques, I document my findings and implementations here.
 Open for Exploration: Feel free to explore, use, and modify any code in this repository for your personal or professional projects.

+## Tech Stack

+- Reactjs
+- Vite
+- Tailwind CSS
+- Shadcn
+- TypeScript

 ## Table of Content
+All the demo code is located in the `src/components/` directory

 - [time-picker](https://github.com/openstatusHQ/time-picker/tree/main) - simple TimePicker for your Shadcn UI project.